globulion/slv/USAGE.md

 - `@CHK` for `chk` file names (*Gaussian* checkpoint files; relevant if *Gaussian* input mode is choosen)
 - `@DATA` for displaced coordinates due to finite different procedures.
-- `@FRAG` for specifying fragments (optional; see later) The rest of a template is not changing.
+- `@FRAG` for specifying fragments (optional; see later)

+The rest of a template is not changing.
 You can freely modify the content of template file accordingly to your needs.
 In the case of *Gamess* input mode the `gamess.templ` files is created instead.

-If you want to create normal coordinate displacements for a selected mode create the directory for them, e.g.:
+If you want to create normal coordinate displacements for a selected mode **create the directory for them**, e.g.:
 ```
 mkdir sder/20
 cp nma.xyz ./sder/20